Bangladeshis abroad expressing solidarity with Bangladeshi Bloggers in Brooklyn NY

 Avijit Roy, Oyasiqur Rahman Babu, Ananta Bijoy Das and Niloy Neel

 Four Bangladeshi bloggers were brutally killed this year in different parts of Bangladesh.
 Avijit Roy on February 26th, Oyasiqur Rahman Babu on March 30th, Ananta Bijoy Das on May 12th, and Niloy Neel on August 7th.
-Threat is still looming over more than 70 other Bangladeshi bloggers in Bangladesh, many of whom are in hiding.
-Bangladeshi bloggers living abroad are also threaten.
-Many have stopped writing out of fear, others continue, knowing that they do so at immense threat to their own lives.
+The threat is still looming over more than 70 other Bangladeshi bloggers in Bangladesh, many of whom are in hiding.
+Bangladeshi bloggers living abroad are also threatened.
+Many have stopped writing out of fear; others continue, knowing they do so at immense risk to their own lives.
 Those who have the means have fled the country.
 Others are desperately seeking an exit strategy.
-These successive killings and threats towards the writers have drawn a negative image of Bangladesh around the world again after Rana Plaza disaster in 2013.
+These successive killings and threats towards the writers have drawn a negative image of Bangladesh around the world again, after the Rana Plaza disaster in 2013.

-Mindless killing of bloggers have brought wide condemnation everywhere.
-Many asked the Bangladeshi authority to provide security for the bloggers, urged to keep them safe, demanded justice.
+The mindless killing of bloggers has brought widespread condemnation everywhere.
+Many asked the Bangladeshi authority to provide security for the bloggers, urged them to keep them safe, and demanded justice.
 Bangladesh Government attested some perpetrators but also advised the bloggers to tone down their rhetoric against Islam.
-Bangladesh Police advised them not to cross the line or to leave the country or hide!
+Bangladesh Police advised them not to cross the line, to leave the country, or hide!

-The reaction of Bangladeshi community living abroad varies.
-Some said it was bloggers who are at fault by disrespecting the religious value of Muslim people of Bangladesh through their writings.
-Others said the bloggers have the right to express their views in a civil democratic society without fear.
-Whatever the view, majority of Bangladeshi community in USA condemned the killing of bloggers.
+The reaction of the Bangladeshi community living abroad varies.
+Some said it was bloggers who were at fault by disrespecting the religious values of the Muslim people of Bangladesh through their writings.
+Others said the bloggers can express their views in a civil democratic society without fear.
+Whatever the view, the majority of the Bangladeshi community in the USA condemned the killing of bloggers.
 Religious fanatics committed hideous crimes.
 Some Bangladeshi organizations protested against the brutal killing.
-Some gave statements in local Bangla community newspapers.
+Some gave statements in the local Bangla community newspapers.

-Bangladeshi new generation living abroad, especially in USA, was perhaps not sure what to do and how to react to this kind of incident!
-Yet, a solidarity event was held in Brooklyn, New York on September 16th by some non-resident Bangladeshis in collaboration with PEN America, Roulette Intermedium and Center for Inquiry.
-They expressed their solidarity for Bangladeshi bloggers by words – by reading from their own literary works, from slain bloggers last writing and through live music.
+Bangladeshi new generation living abroad, especially in the USA, was perhaps not sure what to do and how to react to this kind of incident!
+Yet, a solidarity event was held in Brooklyn, New York, on September 16th by some non-resident Bangladeshis in collaboration with PEN America, Roulette Intermedium, and the Center for Inquiry.
+They expressed their solidarity for Bangladeshi bloggers through words, reading from their own literary works, from the last writings of slain bloggers, and through live music.

-A good number of audience attended the event and it was well presented.
-The event also provided opportunity for attendees to support Bangladeshi authors who are at risk.
-Fund collected are specifically earmarked for Bangladeshi authors in need of emergency help due to extreme threats and legal, medical, or security expenses.
+A good number of attendees attended the event, which was well presented.
+The event also provided an opportunity for attendees to support Bangladeshi authors who are at risk.
+The funds collected are specifically earmarked for Bangladeshi authors in need of emergency help due to extreme threats and legal, medical, or security expenses.

 Solidarity with Bangladeshi Bloggers in Brooklyn NY